-Welding Technology II builds on the skills covered in Welding Technology I. Emphasis is placed on safety at all times.
+Welding Technology Capstone builds on the skills previously covered in prerequisite courses.
+Emphasis is placed on safety at all times.
 OSHA standards and guidelines endorsed by the American Welding Society (AWS) are used.
 Instructional activities emphasize properties of metals, safety issues, blueprint reading, electrical principles, welding symbols and mechanical drawing through projects and exercises that teach students how to weld and be prepared for college and career success.